weeeBox/mobile-system-design/README.md

 - **Pager** - trigger data fetching from the Remote Mediator and exposes an observable stream of paged data to UI.
 - **"Tweet Like" and "Tweet Details" use cases** - provide delegated implementation for "Like" and "Show Details" operations.
 Injected via DI-graph.
 - **Image Loader** - abstracts image loading from the image loading library.
 Injected via DI-graph.

+## "How much detail should I provide?"
+There's no rule of thumb here.
+Work closely with the interviewer: ask them if you need to go deeper or move on to the next topic.
+If you have an in-person/video interview - watch their facial expressions.
+For example, if you see that the interviewer wants to interrupt you - stop talking and ask if they have any questions.
+The whole point is to work together - that provides a good signal for you as a team player/collaborator.

 ## Providing the "signal"
 The interviewer might be looking for the following signals:
 - The candidate is familiar with most common MVx patterns.